coco-serverless/coco-serverless/README.md

 inv uk8s.install
 ```

-Second, build and install both the operator and the CC runtime.
-For the operator, we currently pin to version `v0.7.0`.
+Second, install both the operator and the CC runtime from the upstream tag.
+We currently pin to version `v0.7.0` (see the [`COCO_RELEASE_VERSION` variable](https://github.com/csegarragonz/coco-serverless/tree/main/tasks/util/env.py)).

 ```bash
 inv operator.install